Expressive drawing and painting with Sketch.

-Send sketches to Illustrator to scale your work up to 4x for high-resolution printing.
-Or send them to Photoshop as layered PSDs with the drawing, the paper background and the images all on separate layers so you can easily isolate your artwork.
+Send sketches to Adobe Illustrator to scale your work up to 4x for high-resolution printing.
+Or send them to Photoshop as layered PSD files with the drawing, the paper background, and the images all on separate layers so you can easily isolate your artwork.

 Create without limits using brushes made in Adobe Capture CC.
 You can turn any photo into a brush for Sketch.
-You can also launch Adobe Capture CC from within the app, create a new brush and have it immediately appear in your Sketch toolbar.
+You can also launch Capture CC from within the app, create a new brush, and have it immediately appear in your Sketch toolbar.

 Never lose perspective

 Built-in graph and perspective grids make it easy for you to sketch the 3D world in your 2D drawing.

 Your custom brushes from Capture CC can be saved to Creative Cloud Libraries for quick access in Sketch and Adobe desktop apps like Photoshop and Illustrator.
 You can also access shared libraries.

 Collages with Adobe Stock and more

 Use images from multiple sources — including royalty-free assets from Adobe Stock — for reference or as part of your composition.
 You can license Adobe Stock images right inside Sketch.

 Support for the latest drawing hardware

 Sketch supports the latest styluses from Adonit and Wacom, as well as Pencil by FiftyThree, Adobe Ink, and the new Apple Pencil for iPad Pro.